prateekiiest/academic-kickstart/content/author/admin/_index.md

 +++

 **_"People enjoy the interaction on the Internet, and the feeling of belonging to a group that does something interesting: that’s how some software projects are born."_** - Linus Torvalds

 This quote somehow summarizes my work and motivation.

-Hi, I am a computer science undergrad, soon to be graduating this year.
+Hey, I am Prateek, a recent grad, currently working at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) under the SCAI program.
 Throughout my undergraduate, I have been a passionate supporter of open source software.
 For me any software feels like a way to channelize one's thoughts and ideas into a form of creative expression.
 Internships with both FOSSASIA, Linux Foundation as a software developer intern during my pre-final year encouraged this passion.

 After my second year summer, I have been involed with the SunPy project under, funded by NASA Open Source Software where I worked on developing modules for solar data analysis using Python.